blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 Your skin grows thick and leathery, or hard and scaly proofing you against attacks.
 You gain resistance to piercing, bludgeoning, and slashing attacks from non-magical weapons.

 ### Fire Bladder.
 You grow a gland in your throat that holds chemicals which, when combined, can release blasts of corrosive liquid or roaring flame.
-As an action you may expend two stamina dice to expell a 100 foot line or a 30 foot cone of roaring flames or corrosive acid forcing everyone in the area to make a DC 14 dexterity saving throw or take (amount of damage), taking half as much on a success.
+As an action you may expend two stamina dice to expell a 100 foot line or a 30 foot cone of roaring flames or corrosive acid forcing everyone in the area to make a DC 14 dexterity saving throw or take 4d8 fire or acid damage, taking half as much on a success.

 ### Elemental Absorption.
 Pick two damage types from acid, cold, fire, lightning, or thunder.
 You become resistant to these two damage types.